British royal family: Media and criticism

 In a 2021 interview, the Duchess of Sussex, who is of biracial heritage, relayed second-hand that there had been "concerns and conversations" within the royal family about the skin colour of their son, Archie, while the Duke of Sussex stated it was a single instance.
-The interview received a mixed reaction from the British public and media, and several of their claims were called into question.
+The interview received a mixed response from the British public and media, and several of their claims were questioned.
 The Duke of Cambridge said the royal family were "very much not a racist family".
-In June 2021, documents revealed that "coloured immigrants or foreigners" were banned by Elizabeth II's chief financial manager at the time from working for the family as clerks in the 1960s, prompting black studies professor Kehinde Andrews to state that "the royal family has a terrible record on race".
-In response, the palace stated that it complied "in principle and in practice" with anti-discrimination legislation, and that second-hand claims of "conversations from over 50 years ago should not be used to draw or infer conclusions about modern-day events or operations."
-In March 2022 and during the Caribbean tour of the then Duke and Duchess of Cambridge as part of the Queen's Platinum Jubilee celebrations, the family encountered criticism from a number of political figures and the press, given their past connections to colonialism and the Atlantic slave trade via the Royal African Company.
+In June 2021, documents revealed that "coloured immigrants or foreigners" had been barred by Elizabeth II's chief financial manager in the 1960s from working as clerks, prompting black studies professor Kehinde Andrews to argue that "the royal family has a terrible record on race".
+In response, the palace stated that it complied "in principle and in practice" with anti-discrimination legislation, and that second-hand accounts of "conversations from over 50 years ago should not be used to draw or infer conclusions about modern-day events or operations."

+During the then Duke and Duchess of Cambridge's 2022 Caribbean tour, undertaken as part of the Queen's Platinum Jubilee celebrations, the family encountered criticism from political figures and the press over historical links to colonialism and the Atlantic slave trade through the Royal African Company.
 Reparations for slavery emerged as a major demand of protesters during the couple's visit.
-Both the then Prince of Wales and Duke of Cambridge have condemned slavery in their speeches, and the Prince has described acknowledging the wrongs of the past as a necessity for the Commonwealth countries to realise their potential.
-In a 2023 interview, the Duke of Sussex was questioned if he and his wife had accused members of his family of racism during their 2021 interview, to which Harry responded "No. The British press said that, right?
+Both the then Prince of Wales and Duke of Cambridge have condemned slavery in speeches, and Charles has described acknowledging the wrongs of the past as essential for Commonwealth countries to realise their potential.
+In a 2023 interview, the Duke of Sussex was asked whether he and his wife had accused members of his family of racism during their 2021 interview; he replied, "No. The British press said that, right?
 Did Meghan ever mention 'they're racists'?"